Local quenches, bulk entanglement entropy and a unitary Page curve: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper, we studied the evolution of entanglement entropy after a local quench in two-dimensional conformal field theories with holographic duals both from the CFT perspective and using its gravitational description.
-Our CFT computation is carried out using the replica trick.
-This entails the calculation of a $2n$-point correlator on a topologically non-trivial multi-sheeted Riemann surface.
-The computation is considerably simplified by virtue of the enhanced conformal symmetry special to two dimensions which allows a map that relates the $2n$-point correlator on the aforementioned Riemann surface to a $2n$-point correlator on the complex plane.
-As a consequence, a separation of the entanglement entropy into two pieces (universal and dynamical) emerges naturally.
-We provide insights into their nature from the CFT perspective.
-In the bulk, the aforementioned calculation amounts to computing two separate contributions, the area of an extremal surface in the backreacted geometry and the bulk entanglement entropy associated to the bulk fields in the excited state.
-We carried out explicit computations of both contributions and showed that the sum matches the CFT result, providing a non-trivial check of the FLM proposal in a fully dynamical situation.
+Our CFT computation was carried out using the replica trick.
+This entailed the calculation of a $2n$-point correlator on a topologically non-trivial multi-sheeted Riemann surface.
+The computation was considerably simplified by virtue of the enhanced conformal symmetry special to two dimensions which allowed a map that relates the $2n$-point correlator on the aforementioned Riemann surface to a $2n$-point correlator on the complex plane.
+As a consequence, a separation of the entanglement entropy into two pieces (universal and dynamical) emerged naturally.
+We provided insights into their nature from the CFT perspective.
+In the bulk, the aforementioned calculation amounted to compute two separate contributions, the area of an extremal surface in the backreacted geometry and the bulk entanglement entropy associated to the bulk fields in the excited state.
+We carried out explicit computations of both contributions and showed that the sum matched the CFT result, thus, providing a non-trivial check of the FLM proposal in a fully dynamical situation.